What do I need to know?

 About these records

-These records, called "body cards" by the Coroner’s Office, are coronial investigations conducted by the Melbourne Coroner, including investigations that did not require a further inquest close inquest Definition A court hearing conducted by the Coroner, in which the circumstances surrounding a death are examined; usually open to the public. inquiry to be undertaken.
+These records, called "body cards" by the Coroner’s Office, are coronial investigations conducted by the Melbourne Coroner, including investigations that did not require a further inquest inquiry to be undertaken.
 These records were created from 1959 to 1985.

 If the investigation found a death was from natural causes, the records were not kept.
-Records were also not kept if the case proceeded to an inquest, but you can see how to find inquest records by clicking here.
+Records were also not kept if the case proceeded to an inquest, in which case you will need to read about how to do a search for an inquest record.

 What are in these records?